Rifling: Twist rate

-For best performance, the barrel should have a twist rate sufficient to spin stabilize any bullet that it would reasonably be expected to fire, but not significantly more.
-Large diameter bullets provide more stability, as the larger radius provides more gyroscopic inertia, while long bullets are harder to stabilize, as they tend to be very backheavy and the aerodynamic pressures have a longer arm ("lever") to act on.
+For best performance, the barrel should have a twist rate sufficient to spin-stabilize any bullet that it would reasonably be expected to fire, but not significantly more.
+Large-diameter bullets provide more stability, as the larger radius provides more gyroscopic inertia.
+In contrast, long bullets are harder to stabilize, as they tend to be very back-heavy and the aerodynamic pressures have a longer arm ("lever") to act on.
 The slowest twist rates are found in muzzle-loading firearms meant to fire a round ball; these will have twist rates as low as 1 in 72 in, or slightly longer, although for a typical multi-purpose muzzleloader rifle, a twist rate of 1 in 48 in is very common.
 The M16A2 rifle, which is designed to fire the 5.56×45mm NATO SS109 ball and L110 tracer bullets, has a 1 in 7 in or 32 calibers twist.
-Civilian AR-15 rifles are commonly found with 1 in 12 in or 54.8 calibers for older rifles and 1 in 9 in or 41.1 calibers for most newer rifles, although some are made with 1 in 7 in or 32 calibers twist rates, the same as used for the M16 rifle.
+Civilian AR-15 rifles are commonly found in 1 in 12 in (54.8 cal) for older rifles and 1 in 9 in (41.1 cal) for most newer rifles.
+However, some are made with 1 in 7 in or 32-caliber twist rates, the same as those used for the M16 rifle.
 Rifles, which generally fire longer, smaller diameter bullets, will in general have higher twist rates than handguns, which fire shorter, larger diameter bullets.

 There are three methods in use to describe the twist rate:

-The, traditionally speaking, most common method expresses the twist rate in terms of the 'travel' (length) required to complete one full projectile revolution in the rifled barrel.
-This method does not give an easy or straightforward understanding of whether a twist rate is relatively slow or fast when bores of different diameters are compared.
+Traditionally, the most common method expresses the twist rate in terms of the 'travel' (length) required to complete one full revolution of the projectile in the rifled barrel.
+This method does not provide a straightforward understanding of whether a twist rate is relatively slow or fast when comparing bores of different diameters.

 The second method describes the 'rifled travel' required to complete one full projectile revolution in calibers or bore diameters: